ayozehd/grav-plugin-lastfm/README.md

 # Last.fm Plugin

-Plugin for [Grav](http://github.com/getgrav/grav) that adds a cover scrobbler of your latest played songs thanks to [Last.fm](https://last.fm) API.
+Plugin for [Grav](http://github.com/getgrav/grav) that adds scrobbler of your latest played songs using the [Last.fm](https://last.fm) API.

 ![](screenshot.png)